Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: MODELING AND CONTROL

-We define the system configuration $\bundle$ as the combination of a shape $\base$ and pose $\fiber$, \beqbracket \base = , \quad \bundle = , \quad \bundledot = , \eeqbracket where $\fiber \in SE(2)$ denotes the planar position and orientation of the robot base, defined at the geometric center and mean orientation of the three wheels; $\base \in \mathbb{R}^2$ are the shape variables, consisting of the two joint angles $\jointangle_1$ and $\jointangle_2$; $\fibercirc \in \mathfrak{se}(2)$ is the body velocity of the base;\footnote{The ``open circle'' notation we use here is similar to the ``dot'' notation, but denotes velocities expressed with local forward and lateral components rather than coordinate-aligned components. } and $\basedot$ are the joint velocities.
+where $\fiber \in SE(2)$ denotes the planar position and orientation of the robot base, defined at the geometric center and mean orientation of the three wheels; $\base$ contains the shape variables, consisting of the two joint angles $\jointangle_1,\jointangle_2 \in \left[0, 2\pi \right)$; \mbox{$\fibercirc \in \mathfrak{se}(2)$} is the body velocity of the base;\footnote{The ``open circle'' notation used here is similar to the ``dot'' notation, but denotes velocities expressed with local forward and lateral components rather than coordinate-aligned components. } and $\basedot$ are the joint velocities.

 The body velocity of the $\fstidx$-th salp unit in the chain, $\fibercirc_{\fstidx}$, follows from differential kinematics: